I. MISSION

 i.
 Delegates

-The Assembly will be composed of three representatives (hereafter called “delegates”) of each of the constituent institutions and of General Administration of The University of North Carolina.
+The Assembly will be composed of three representatives (hereafter called “delegates”) of each of the constituent institutions and of The University of North Carolina System Office.
 The institutional staff organization that houses the chair of the UNC Staff Assembly shall have three voting delegates.
-Every delegate shall be a permanent staff member of the institution he or she represents.
+Every delegate shall be a permanent staff member of the institution they represent.

 ii.
 Alternates